MAKE THE MOST OF YOUR SCHOLARSHIP

 - Single Parent Scholarship recipients are encouraged to meet with their academic adviser each semester – as needed.

-- Students who are graduating with an AS or AAS degree and have been awarded the Academic Merit Scholarship may be eligible for a last semester exception if they are taking less than 12 credits.
+- Students who are graduating with an AS, AAS, or BAS degree and have been awarded the Academic Merit Scholarship may be eligible for a last semester exception if they are taking less than 12 credits.
 The Registrar’s Office and the Financial Aid Office will review each request for verification/accuracy.
 If your application is approved, your scholarship award will be prorated to the number of credits that are required for you to graduate.

-- When scholarships are awarded, the GPA used will be the cumulative GPA on record the day of awarding.
+- When scholarships are awarded, the GPA used will be the cumulative GPA on the day the scholarship application opens.

 - Students may not deviate from established scholarship policies except when granted by the Scholarship Committee through an appeals process.